udacity/CarND-Extended-Kalman-Filter-Project/README.md

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 ### Introduction
-The major objective of this project is to implement a Kalman filter using *C++* as primay tool and tests with the [`Udacity simulator`](https://github.com/udacity/self-driving-car-sim).
-I'll be discussing following details to undestand few theoritical concepts that are used to implement this project.
+The major objective of this project is to implement a Kalman filter using *C++* as a primary tool and tests with the [`Udacity simulator`](https://github.com/udacity/self-driving-car-sim).
+I'll discuss the following details to understand few theoretical concepts used to implement this project.

 * Sensors
 * Kalman filter